 There will already be many options available to you, but you also have the option to create custom segments as well.

 You again have the option to click on that “+New Segment” button to create your own, or import from the gallery.
 A custom segment will allow you to filter using a variety of parameters, or you can define your own using “Conditions.”

 After selecting the segment you have created/imported, you can continue throughout the platform knowing the data being presented is only from the specific subset.

-We help companies with this as their primary marketing provider, or as an arm to their internet marketing in Raleigh, Greenville, and throughout North Carolina and the East Coast.
+Our digital marketing Greenville NC experts help companies with this as their primary marketing provider, or as an arm to their digital marketing Greenville NC, Raleigh, and throughout North Carolina and the East Coast.
 If you’re interested in working with an agency that can do all of this for you, or teach you how to navigate your own data as a marketing partner, contact us to see how we can help.